~Kapitel des Vogels~

 The ensuing silence in the room caused him to twiddle with his mustache nervously.

-After classes let out, Ahiru, Pique, Lilie, and Sagi headed out for town.
+After classes let out, Ahiru, Pique, Lilie, and Sagi headed out for town, with Uzura joining them soon after.
 Everywhere Ahiru went, there were warm greetings and happy faces.

 "Good to see you!"